epirecipes/sir-julia/markdown/jump_process/jump_process.md

 ````
-DiffEqJump.JumpProblem with problem DiffEqBase.DiscreteProblem and aggregat
+JumpProblem with problem DiscreteProblem and aggregator Direct
-or DiffEqJump.Direct
 Number of constant rate jumps: 2
 Number of variable rate jumps: 0
 ````